stevehemingway/stevehemingway.github.io/content/Trading/September/22_september.md

-title: It *was* the RobinHooders what done it
+title: It was the RobinHooders what done it
 category: markets
 tags:
 date: 22 Sept 2020

 # Gamma Squeeze

-[The Market Huddle interviewed Brent Kochuba about gamma and how it interacted with the spot market last month](https://www.youtube.com/watch?v=VZwCUaEav18&feature=youtu.be).
+[The Market Huddle interviewed Brent Kochuba about gamma and how it interacted with the cash market last month](https://www.youtube.com/watch?v=VZwCUaEav18&feature=youtu.be).
 I listened to this while doing something which required more concentration than was compatible with understanding every nuance of what Brent and Kevin were discussing, but the takeaway I ended up with was that it's quite possible that Softbank was just hedging some of its existing positions in the mega cap tech stocks.
+The logical conclusion was that if it wasn't Softbank, it must have been the armies of RobinHood traders.

 There are so many players, now, trading in individual stock options and index options, and there is such a range of possibilities of interactions between these markets and the underlyings that it's very hard to attribute market moves to option buying and selling.
 It's interesting to speculate, though, and I'd bet that the increased use of derivatives by 'amateur' traders is likely to create extra volatility, ultimately.